Slow Travel Magazine: Discovering the art of conscious travel

 Slow Travel Photo by Anisa Gauri on Unsplash

-The best travel destinations in the Slow Travel Blog
+The best travel destinations in Slow Travel Magazine

 Some places are simply made for slow travel.
 Tuscany, for example, with its rolling hills, charming villages, and wineries that invite you to linger.
 Or the Provencewhere you lose track of time between lavender fields and historic old towns.